SandraLouise/INVPG_annot/README.md

   -g, --input_gfa_file INPUT_GFA_FILE
                         Path to a GFA-like file.
 Should be provided solely when not using minigraph graphs.
   -o, --output_prefix OUTPUT_PREFIX
-                        Name/path of output BED file.
-If parent folder of output BED file doesn't already exist, it will be created.
+                        Name/path of output VCF file.
+If parent folder of output VCF file doesn't already exist, it will be created.
   -d, --div_percentage DIV_PERCENTAGE
                         This parameter controls the leniency of the algorithm towards allele size difference (in nt) in the first step of variant/bubble filtering.
 Only the non-reference alleles that have a size difference <= (d * max allele size / 100) will go through the annotation